ginstrom/paladin-novel/manuscript/chapter-12.md

 As they helped Mira to one of the guest shelters, Gond caught Silviana's eye.
 The elf nodded approvingly, but her expression remained serious.

 "You felt it," she said once they were alone again.
-"The true cost."
+"The true effort."

-"Part of me," Gond said, settling heavily onto a fallen log.
-"Each healing takes part of me."
+"The strain," Gond said, settling heavily onto a fallen log.
+"Each healing demands more focus, more spiritual discipline."

-"Not takes," Silviana corrected.
-"Transforms.
-The divine power does not diminish you—it changes you.
-Makes you more than you were, but different from what you were."
+"Precisely," Silviana corrected.
+"The divine power does not diminish—it flows endlessly from its source.
+But your capacity to channel it safely grows only through practice and spiritual development."

 Gond considered this as he watched the settlement below.
 More people had arrived in recent days—word of the "healer in the hills" spreading despite their efforts at secrecy.
 Each new face brought hope and desperation in equal measure.
 Each represented another choice, another burden.